Dr. Michael Delahoyde

 Dream:

 Where are we to establish authority?
-Old tales?
+In old tales?
 Dreams?
 Natural science?

 No dictated authorized meaning (to subsequently distort through transmission).